 - The relocating parent’s willingness to absorb increased costs and burdens of transportation;

 - The reasons for the relocation, demonstrating that the purpose is not to restrict the other party’s access to the child/children;

 - Why and whether the move would result in a better quality of life for the child/children;

 - Any other reasons why the relocation would be in the best interests of the child/children, despite the impacts it would have on the relationship of the child/children with the other parent or other parties.

-It is important to note that the failure of any relocating parent to comply with the law in all particulars can have grave consequences.
+It is important to note that any relocating parent's failure to comply with the law in all particulars can have grave consequences.
 If they proceed to relocate without obtaining an agreement approved by the other parties or by the family court, they may be subject to contempt, being compelled to return the child, and liability for certain fees and costs.
-In addition, the relocating parent’s behavior in flouting the law and the rights of others can become a determining factor in any subsequent action taken by the court in determining whether the parent will be allowed to relocate with the minor child.
+Also, the relocating parent’s behavior in flouting the law and other's rights can become a determining factor in any subsequent action taken by the court in determining whether the parent will be allowed to relocate with the minor child.

 A parent or other party objecting to a relocation petition must respond within a fixed time frame, and the objection must state the reasons for objecting to the relocation.
 If the party seeking relocation has failed to comply with the law, the objecting party may be able to obtain a temporary restraining order preventing the relocating parent from moving with the child or children.

 An objection must state why the relocation would not be in the best interests of the child or children.
 It should be noted that, in all cases, the court’s primary concern is the best interests of the child or children.
 Some of the factors considered by the court may include: